D2-mods/Misc-kits/README.md

 >- +1 to attack and damage rolls every 4 levels.
 >- 2nd level: May use the Blazing Weapon ability once per day.
 Gains additional uses every 4 levels thereafter.
 >
->BLAZING WEAPON: The monk channels inner light, shrouding weapons in an intense, but short-lived, flame.
-Melee attacks inflict an extra 2d6 fire damage per hit for the next round.
+>BLAZING WEAPON: Shrouds weapons in an intense, but short-lived, flame.
+Melee attacks deal an extra 2d6 fire damage per hit for the next round.
 The duration increases to 2 rounds at level 9, 3 rounds at level 12, 4 rounds at level 15, and 5 rounds at level 25.
 >
 >- 13th level: May use the Sever ability once per day.
 Gains an additional use at level 17.
 >
 >SEVER: A single deadly strike.
-The next successful melee attack within 2 rounds forces the target to save vs. Death or die.
-An opponent that survives the attack still suffers 9d6 slashing damage.
+On the next successful melee attack within 2 rounds, the target takes an extra 9d6 slashing damage and must save vs. Death or die.
 >
 >Disadvantages:
 >- Unarmed attacks do not gain extra Attacks Per Round bonuses.